aws/aws-aspnet-cognito-identity-provider/README.md

 # Getting Help

-You can use the following community resources to get help.
 We use the [GitHub issues](https://github.com/aws/aws-aspnet-cognito-identity-provider/issues) for tracking bugs and feature requests and have limited bandwidth to address them.

-* Ask a question on [StackOverflow](http://stackoverflow.com/) and tag it with `aws` and `.net`
-* Come join the AWS .NET community chat on [gitter](https://gitter.im/aws/aws-sdk-net)
-* Open a support ticket with [AWS Support](https://console.aws.amazon.com/support/home)
-* If it turns out that you may have found a bug, please open an [issue](https://github.com/aws/aws-aspnet-cognito-identity-provider/issues/new)
+If you think you may have found a bug, please open an [issue](https://github.com/aws/aws-aspnet-cognito-identity-provider/issues/new)

 # Contributing